Home Backtesting and trading How To Become A Successful Quant Trader in 2024 (Can You Be...

 How much can a quantified trader make?

-Trading is a scalable profession.
+A quantified trader can make a lot of money if he or she is good because trading is a scalable profession.
 If you’re good, you can quickly scale up your business by using leverage.

 The downside is that the profits are highly skewed to just a few players.
-The majority’s main role is to get eaten and support the livelihood of smart and adaptive traders.
+The majority’s main role is to get eaten and support the livelihood of smart and adaptive traders

 What makes it scalable?
 You can use leverage and turn over your capital fast.
 As a small individual trader, you most likely don’t face constraints in size, and you can easily scale your trades, obviously depending on how well you deal with profits and losses.